Skip to content

 Teaching staff

 The Sociology with Politics staff team knows how to make the subject interesting and students find them friendly and approachable.
-You can see examples of some of their staff profiles below.
+You can see examples of some of their staff profiles on the Institute of Arts and Humanities staff webpage.
 All have a teaching qualification or are Fellows of the Higher Education Academy.

 Assessment